A Record Breaking Summer Fair

 As children continue to get older they should read for at least 20 minutes each night.
 Reading aloud with an adult is important throughout the primary years.
 Even if your child is a fluent reader, having a discussion about the story (for example, the characters’ personalities and actions, the ‘wow words’ used by the author) is a valuable way to develop reading skills.

 Maths Activity - Each week from Y1 to Y6 some maths activities are set.
-These are online activities on the website www.mymaths.co.uk.
-Children still have a maths home learning book where their weekly 'learn its' scores are recorded and where workings our can be recorded.
-The online maths activities are given to consolidate the maths learning that has been happening in class that week.
-Children also get the opportunity to practice and develop their skills and knowledge through games on this website.
-Children receive a login and this login is sent home to parents as well as recorded inside their home learning book.
-More information about this system is found in the document below.
+These are online activities on the Mathletics website www.community.mathletics.com.
+These online maths activities are given to consolidate the maths learning that has been happening in class that week.
+Children also get the opportunity to practice and develop their skills and knowledge through exciting and varied games on this website.
+Children receive a login and this login is sent home to parents.
+Each year we have a meeting for parents where this is all explained and demonstrated.

 Spellings– From Y1 onwards children are given a set of words to learn to spell each week.
 Learning the spellings for just a short time each day is more effective than leaving it all to the last minute.
 These are words which the children have been learning in spelling lessons during the previous week.
 Spending time on these at home will ensure that children know them really well.
 The children do a spelling test each week and this is sent home to parents so that you know the outcomes.